“The greatest pleasure in life is doing what people say you cannot do.” – Walter Bagehot

 I normally ask permission before incorporating correspondence into Dopamine Dialogue posts.
 Since you went to great lengths to keep me from finding out who you are, I hope you don’t mind a public response to your Email.

-After years of failing to explain the phenomenon I decided to regroup, reorganize, rewrite, recycle, and switch gears to a semi-humorous approach to introduce anyone interested in learning about dopamine-induced madness (DIM).
+After years of failing to explain the phenomenon I decided to regroup, reorganize, rewrite, recycle, and switch gears to a semi-humorous approach to introduce anyone interested in learning how our species ended up in the mess we’re in and what can be done to keep humans from self-destructing.

 If you can’t, or don’t want to, understand how the heisenbug fix turned humans into DIMwits, little of what you’re about to read will make sense.